 The next step will be a thorough medical evaluation, which will include vision and hearing screening.
 Applicants' vision must be corrected to 20/20 in each eye and may not be worse than 20/200 uncorrected in either eye.
 Hearing loss cannot be more than 30 decibels.
 You'll also need to be able to distinguish colors and demonstrate accurate depth perception.
 Due to the rigors of the job, some medical disqualifiers may include hypertension, diabetes mellitus, and heart disease.

 The U.S. Marshals Academy

 If you're at the top of your game and have a clean background, you may find yourself among the fortunate few to get hired and invited to attend the U.S. Marshals basic training program at the Federal Law Enforcement Training Center in Glynco, Georgia.

-This 17.5-week training program is both mentally and physically demanding, and you can expect to be tested every step of the way.
+This 17.5-week training program is both mentally and physically demanding.
 Seven exams are given throughout the length of the academy, and you are required to maintain your level of fitness for the duration of your training.
 Training topics range from first aid and defensive tactics to law and officer safety, all subjects vital to a successful law enforcement career.

 Becoming a Deputy U.S. Marshal

 Not everyone can make it as a U.S. Marshal.
-It takes a very dedicated and motivated person to make her way through the hiring process and pass the rigorous training academy.
+It takes very dedicated and motivated people to make their way through the hiring process and pass the rigorous training academy.
 The salary and benefits are well worth the hard work, though, as are the rewards of knowing you'll be working in a challenging and important career.
 If you think you have what it takes, you may just find that working as a U.S. Marshal is the perfect criminology career for you.